-Additional insured endorsements aren't always what they seem.
+Looks can be deceiving when it comes to additional insured endorsements.
+They may not be as broad they seem.
 Many contain exclusions or limitations that aren't apparent until a loss occurs.
-This article describes some pitfalls to watch out for if you are covered, or are covering someone else, under a liability policy as an additional insured.
+Here are some pitfalls to watch out for if your business is covered, or is covering another party, under a liability policy as an additional insured.

-The contractor endorsement contains a key limitation.
-It restricts coverage to acts or omissions committed by the contractor while he or she is performing ongoing operations.
-The endorsement excludes bodily injury or property damage that occurs after the contractor's work on the project has been completed.
-The following example demonstrates how the limitation applies.
+The contractor endorsement restricts coverage to acts or omissions committed by the contractor while he or she is performing ongoing operations.
+It excludes bodily injury or property damage that occurs after the contractor's work on the project has been completed.
+The following example demonstrates how this limitation applies and why it matters.

 One month after the work is completed a fire breaks out in the apartment complex.
-The fire is attributed to Elite's shoddy work.
-A tenant is injured and sues Prime Properties.
-If Prime seeks coverage for the claim as an additional insured under Elite's liability policy, the claim will not be covered.
+The fire marshal cites Elite's faulty work as the cause.
+A tenant is injured and sues Prime Properties, claiming its negligence contributed to the fire.
+If Prime seeks coverage for the claim as an additional insured under Elite's liability policy, the claim won't be covered.
 The tenant's injury occurred after Elite's work on the project was completed.